fluree/docs.flur.ee/src/content/0.9.1/api/all.md

 New DB | `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/new-db`
 Delete DB | `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/delete-db`

-For example, if you are in the `test` network using the `test.one` database, you could post a query to the `/fdb/test/test.one/query` endpoint.
+For example, if you are in the `test` network using the `test.one` ledger, you could post a query to the `/fdb/test/test.one/query` endpoint.
 For queries, the signature needs to be included in the Authorization header.
 For transactions, the signature can be included in the signature map.
 See [Signing Transactions](#signing-transactions).

 A signature is not required is the option `fdb-group-open-api` is set to true (default for the downloaded version of Fluree).
-Deleting and adding a database only works if `fdb-group-open-api` is set to true.
+Deleting and adding a ledger only works if `fdb-group-open-api` is set to true.